amitav710/Calorie-Estimation-YOLOv5/README.md

 # Calorie-Estimation-YOLOv5
-Food Calorie Estimation using YOLOv5
+Food Calorie Estimation using YOLOv5 on the ECUSTFD dataset.